aleksati/hardanger-fiddle-performance-analysis/README.md

 </p>
 -->

-* This tool converts all the necessary .csv peformance data into JSON format.
+* Converts all the necessary .csv peformance data into JSON format.
-	* Sidenote - the dictionaries provide the opportunity for more data science, as shown in the jupyter notebook files in "src -> code -> python".
+	* Sidenote - the dictionaries provide the opportunity for interesting further music analysis, as shown in the jupyter notebook files in "src -> code -> python".

 * We use the the JSON information (and it's ratios) to "recreate" the performance in our score along with beat markers.

 * We dynamically change the beat lengths and onsets via click and drag.
 The score is then refreshed and all note relations are scaled accordingly.
-This means that editing the beat's will alter the onset and duration of all notes, but **not** the note **ratios**.
+This means that editing the beat's will alter the onset and duration of all notes, but **not** the note ratios.

 ### Some notes